Claude Ponti

 Claude Ponticelli, known as Claude Ponti, was born on November 22, 1948, in Lunéville (Lorraine, France).
-He is a children's author and illustrator.
-His books are known for lush visual design and illustrations, alongside imaginative and poetic stories, showcasing Claude Ponti's skills as an iconic and complete artist, with a unique and distinctive universe.
-Some of his recurring characters, such as Blaise the masked chicklet, have acquired relative fame in their own right, in the world of french children's literature.
+He is a French children’s author and illustrator.
+His books feature detailed illustrations and imaginative narratives.
+Several recurring characters, such as Blaise the masked chick, have become recognizable within French children’s literature.

 Early life

 Claude Ponti was born as the middle of three boys, between his older brother Alain, and younger brother Michel.
 His father was a “chrono-analyst” (or Time-motion study analyst), and his mother was a teacher.
-He had fond recollections of kindergarten, with a teacher trained on the Germaine Tortel method, to encourage drawing in students, and the teacher's husband setting up other fun activities.
+He later recalled his time in kindergarten, with a teacher trained on the Germaine Tortel method, where a teacher trained in the Germaine Tortel method encouraged drawing, and additional activities were organized by the teacher’s husband.

 At six years old, Claude Ponti was raped by his maternal grandfather, a World War 1 veteran.
-Traumatised, he only opened up years later, at 25 years old.
-His parents refused to believe him, and kicked him out of the house.
-At eight years old, his family moved to the Vosges countryside, where Claude Ponti got to also enjoy nature and farm animals.
+He disclosed the abuse years later, at the age of 25.
+His parents refused to believe him and asked him to leave the family home.
+At the age of eight, his family moved to the Vosges countryside, where he lived in a rural environment and spent time around farm animals.
 He is left-handed, and mildly dyslexic.

-Having got his diploma in 1967, Claude Ponti then attended a Fine Arts school in Aix-en-Provence.
-Later, he also studied literature and archaeology in Strasbourg, before eventually moving to Paris.
+After obtaining his diploma in 1967, Claude Ponti then attended a Fine Arts school in Aix-en-Provence.
+He later studied literature and archaeology in Strasbourg, before moving to Paris.

-He worked for the French paper L'Express, from 1968 to 1984, first as a courier, then as a newspaper cartoonist.
-During that time, he painted and displayed his works at a gallery in Paris, from 1972 to 1978.
-Also, he gave some illustrations to the children literature editor.
+From 1968 to 1984, he worked for the French newspaper L’Express, initially as a courier and later as a cartoonist.
+During this period, he exhibited paintings at a gallery in Paris between 1972 and 1978.
+He also produced illustrations for children’s literature publishers.
 In the early 1980's, he was the artistic director of the Imagerie of Épinal.